Introduction

 - Workload identities in the cloud

-Technical capabilities of Microsoft Defender XDR
+Technical Capabilities of Microsoft Defender XDR

 The Exposure Management module provides continuous mapping of your environment: